w3c/Guide/meetings/mixed-mode.md

  ?Are there any unique requirements or desiderata for the new group calendar system to support hybrid meetings?

+(for training) For subgroups, Chairs should create multiple events

 ## Room Setup Expectations (Ralph)

 ?Should we attempt to provide equipment to be able to use a meeting room that has insufficient built-in conferencing equipment